lite-xl/lite-xl/doc/usage.md

 The project module can be edited by running the `core:open-project-module` command — if the module does not exist for the current project when the command is run it will be created.

+## Add directories to a project

+In addition to the project directories it is possible to add other directories using the command `core:add-directory`.
+Once added a directory it will be shown in the tree-view on the left side and the additional files will be reachable using the `ctrl+p` command (find file).
+The additonal files will be also visible when searching across the project.

+The additional directories can be removed using the command `core:remove-directory`.

+When you will open again Lite XL on the same project folder the application will remember your workspace including the additonal project directories.

+Since version 1.15 Lite XL does not need a workspace plugin as it is now bundled with the editor.

+## Create new empty directory

+Using the command `files:create-directory` or control-click in a directory in the tree-view to create a new empty subdirectory.

 ## Commands